Chicken with Greek Avgolemono Sauce

 Avgolemono means egg-lemon — which instantly tells you what the secret ingredient is here.
 The egg is what gives this sauce it’s richness and acts as a thickener.
 All it takes is 3 ingredients — chicken stock, lemon juice, and eggs.
 It’s practically like magic.

-You may recall that one of my Top 10 Recipes of 2016 was my Slow Cooker Greek Lemon Chicken Soup (Avgolemono).
+You may recall that one of my Top 10 Recipes of 2016 was my Greek Avgolemono Soup.
 This sauce stems from that recipe, and is one that I’ve enjoyed since I was young.

 I honestly have no idea why I’ve never made a dish with Greek avgolemono sauce at home, and knew it was time to change that.
 This chicken avgolemono is very kid-friendly, and even feels kind of fancy.

 How’s that for a week night meal?